bigodogu/cloud-/README.md

 # Shell
-Schell Scripts for reference only.
+Schell Scripts for reference only to verify.